jfspps/howtos/PHP/13_POSTPUTandValidation.md

         // HTML forms only support GET and POST; apply method spoofing
         // with @method: redirect to a route with PUT instead of POST
         // @method('PUT')
+        // DELETE methods would be achieved with @method('DELETE')

         <div>
             <label for="title">